ihamadfuad/SwiftExtensions/README.md

 # Sponsor
 [![Sponsor](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://paypal.me/nuralme?country.x=BH&locale.x=en_US)

-# AppStoreReviewsAPI
+# SwiftExtensions

 A Swift 5.6 implementation of native extensions for iOS, macOS, tvOS, watchOS.

 ## Installation
 ### Swift Package Manager (SPM)

-You can use The Swift Package Manager to install SwiftEmailValidator by adding it to your Package.swift file:
+You can use The Swift Package Manager to install SwiftExtensions by adding it to your Package.swift file:

     import PackageDescription